2023 Daily Holidays that fall on July 12, include:

 If a date is a movable holiday, that is different every year, I'll include the year as well as the date rule above.
 Otherwise, the holiday falls on the same date each year.

-Wimbledon - June 29 - July 12, 2020 held at the All England Lawn Tennis & Croquet Club in Southwest London, England
+Wimbledon - July 3-16, 2023 held at the All England Lawn Tennis & Croquet Club in Southwest London, England.

 The Astrological Sign for July 12 is Cancer.

 The Birth Flower(s) for the Month of July are: